eglantine-vialaneix/digital-education/README.md

 LEFT TODO:

-- Instruction questions like “compute in how many steps are you going to reach your house?”
+- Pop up that forces prediction before simulation and/or **interpretation** after (TBD)
-- Pop up that forces prediction before simulation and/or interpretation after
+- retrieve user data like number of trials (Eglantine)
-- retrieve user data like number of trials
+- Change functions f after x trials (Eglantine)

-- Change functions f after x trials
+- Try a preliminary exercice about the algorithm itself, before the simulation part (Thomaz)

-- Show the formula on page
+- Write instructions and questions like “the theoritical minimum number of steps is X. what is the best eta to find the minimum?” + Show the formula on page (TBD)